vortext/clj-similar/README.md

 # clj-similar

 Experimental library for (fast) similar set lookup.
-Under the hood it uses a [MinHash](https://en.wikipedia.org/wiki/MinHash) to compute a locality sensitive hashes of a collection of sets, and loads them into [k-d tree](https://en.wikipedia.org/wiki/K-d_tree).
+Under the hood it uses a [MinHash](https://en.wikipedia.org/wiki/MinHash) to compute a locality sensitive hashes of a collection of sets, and loads them into a [k-d tree](https://en.wikipedia.org/wiki/K-d_tree).
 The constructed `similar` data structure can be used to retrieve [nearest neighbors](https://en.wikipedia.org/wiki/Nearest_neighbor_search) of a given target set.

 While the construction of the data structure is expensive, lookups should be fast.